ankane/practical-search/README.md

 ### No Results and Low Conversions

-- what do people search for next
+- What do people search for next?
-- manually review to try to find trends
+- Manually review to try to find trends

 ### Autocomplete

-Do autocompleted queries perform better?
+- Do autocompleted queries perform better?

-Use linear classifier with features
+- Use linear classifier with features

 ### Performance